 Governor Stein Announces $43 Million of Investment and 206 New Jobs for Rural North Carolina

-Governor Josh Stein today announced that North Carolina’s Rural Infrastructure Authority (RIA) has approved 15 grant requests for local governments totaling $5,876,853.
-The grants include commitments to create a total of 277 jobs, 71 of which were previously announced.
+NORTH CAROLINA, February 19 - Governor Josh Stein today announced that North Carolina’s Rural Infrastructure Authority (RIA) has approved 12 grant requests for local governments totaling $5,876,853.
+The grants include commitments to creating a total of 277 jobs, 71 of which were previously announced.
 As a result of these grants, the additional investment in these projects, from private and public sources, is expected to reach more than $43 million.

 “When rural North Carolina wins, all of North Carolina wins,” said Governor Josh Stein.
 “These grants are strengthening infrastructure, increasing rural economic competitiveness, and giving more people the opportunity to have a great job close to home.”